rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ### Transport Connectivity for a Configured Subscription

+**TODO Next paragraph is from section 2.**

+Because there is no explicit association with an existing transport session, configuration operations MUST include additional parameters beyond those of dynamic subscriptions.
+These parameters identify each receiver, how to connect with that receiver, and possibly whether the notification messages need to come from a specific egress interface on the publisher.
+Receiver-specific transport connectivity parameters MUST be configured via transport-specific augmentations to this specification.
+See Section 2.5.7 for details.

 This specification is transport independent.
 However, supporting a configured subscription will often require the establishment of transport connectivity.
 And the parameters used for this transport